artisan-roaster-scope/artisan/_docs/10-curves.md

 *UI Tab*

 Make sure under the Curves dialog box, you do two things on the UI tab.
 Check the box for Decimal Places and investigate the fonts you can use for your graph.
-You can also set a background image.
-See [Colors and Background Image](https://artisan-scope.org/docs/colors/).
+You can also set a [background Image](https://artisan-scope.org/docs/colors/).